Butch Cassidy: Escape to South America

 Cassidy and Longabaugh fled to New York City, feeling continuous pressure from the numerous law enforcement agencies pursuing them and seeing their gang falling apart.
-They departed from there to Buenos Aires, Argentina aboard the British steamer Herminius on February 20, 1901, along with Longabaugh's companion Etta Place.
+They departed from there to Buenos Aires, Argentina, aboard the British steamer Herminius on February 20, 1901, along with Longabaugh's companion Etta Place.
 Cassidy posed as James Ryan, Place's fictitious brother.
-They settled in a four-room log cabin on a 15,000 acre ranch that they purchased on the east bank of the Rio Blanco near Cholila, just east of the Andes in the Chubut.
+They settled in a four-room log cabin on a 15,000 acre ranch that they purchased on the east bank of the Rio Blanco near Cholila, just east of the Andes in Chubut.

 Bruce Chatwin's In Patagonia references a letter Butch wrote from Cholila to Elza Lay's mother-in-law in Utah, dated August 10, 1902.
 The letter cites "our little family of 3" living in a 4 room house with 300 cattle, 1500 sheep, and 28 horses.
 Chatwin states the letter resides with the Utah State Historical Society.

 1905

-Two English-speaking bandits held up the Banco de Tarapacá y Argentino in Río Gallegos on February 14, 1905, 700 mi south of Cholila near the Strait of Magellan, and the pair vanished north across the Patagonian grasslands.
+Two English-speaking bandits held up the Banco de Tarapacá y Argentino in Río Gallegos on February 14, 1905, 700 mi south of Cholila, near the Strait of Magellan, and the pair vanished north across the Patagonian grasslands.
 Cassidy and Longabaugh sold the Cholila ranch on May 1, fearing that law enforcement had located them.
 The Pinkerton Agency had known their location for some time, but the snow and the hard winter of Patagonia had prevented their agent Frank Dimaio from making an arrest.
 Governor Julio Lezana issued an arrest warrant, but Sheriff Edward Humphreys, a Welsh-Argentine who was friendly with Cassidy and enamored of Place, tipped them off.
-The trio then fled north to San Carlos de Bariloche, where they embarked on the steamer Condor across Nahuel Huapí Lake and into Chile; they returned to Argentina by the end of the year.
-Cassidy, Longabaugh, Place, and an unknown male associate robbed the Banco de la Nación Argentina branch in Villa Mercedes on December 19, 450 mi west of Buenos Aires, taking 12,000 pesos.
+The trio then fled north to San Carlos de Bariloche, where they embarked on the steamer Condor across Nahuel Huapí Lake by the end of the year.
+Cassidy, Longabaugh, Place, and an unknown male associate robbed the Banco de la Nación Argentina branch in Villa Mercedes, San Luis Province on December 19, 450 mi west of Buenos Aires, taking 12,000 pesos.
 They fled across the Andes to reach the safety of Chile.

-On June 30, 1906, Place decided that she had enough of life on the run, so Longabaugh took her back to San Francisco.
+On June 30, 1906, Place decided that she had had enough of life on the run, so Longabaugh took her back to San Francisco.
 Cassidy obtained honest work under the alias James "Santiago" Maxwell at the Concordia Tin Mine in the Santa Vera Cruz range of the central Bolivian Andes, where Longabaugh joined him upon his return.
 Their main duties included guarding the company payroll.
 The two traveled to Santa Cruz in late 1907, a frontier town in Bolivia's eastern savannah, still wanting to settle down as respectable ranchers.